Key information

 A typical week

-In your first year, you’ll be in timetabled teaching activities such as tutorials, lectures, seminars and practical classes and workshops for about 27 hours a week.
+In your first year, you'll be in timetabled teaching activities such as lectures, seminars, tutorials, practical classes and workshops for about 7–9 hours a week.
 The rest of the time you’ll do independent study such as research, reading, coursework and project work, alone or in a group with others from your course.
-You'll probably do more independent study and have less scheduled teaching in years 2 and 3, but this depends on which modules you choose.
+You'll probably do more independent study and have less scheduled teaching in years 2, 3 and 4 but this depends which modules you choose.

 Most timetabled teaching takes place during the day, Monday to Friday.
 You may occasionally need to go to University and course events in the evenings and at weekends.